theMcSam/brCTF-writeups/cockpit/README.md

 # Cockpit Machine from brCTF

-Information Gathering/ Reconnaissance
+## Information Gathering/Reconnaissance <br>
-As usual we fire up our favourite network mapper (nmap) and perform some basice recon.
+As usual we fire up our favourite network mapper (nmap) and perform some basic recon.
+We can see that we have only port 80 (http) open.
 ```
 nmap -sC -sV -oN cokcpit.nmap 10.0.160.145
 Nmap scan report for 10.0.160.145